dawn-Neight/ball_in_box/user story.md

 ## user stories
-r is the radius of a circle while mu is the position of the center of the circle A user can find the optimal value of r and mu which maximizes and sum r^2.
+r is the radius of a circle while mu is the position of the center of the circle A user can find the optimal value of r and mu which maximizes and sum r^2(or the total area of the circles).

- 1. A user can get a limited box bounded by [-1,1] by entering the numbers , position of small blocks and the number of ballons.
+ 1. A user can get a limited box bounded by [-1,1] by entering the numbers , position of small blocks and the number of balloons.
  2. A user can obtain the maximum balloon radius(r) and position(mu)  that do not overlap with these blocks.
  3. A user can view the sum of squares of the variable radius.